Christianity

 Skulls of deceased monks are kept in a separate room in Saint Catherine Monastery.
 Note the padlock.
 Without it, light-fingered tourists would undoubtedly steal some of the skulls as souvenirs.
 (Photo copyright © by Kaj Halberg)

-The predominant religion in Ethiopia is an ancient, orthodox form of Christianity, the Tewahedo Church.
-The most important festival of this church is Timkat, the Ethiopian Epiphany, usually celebrated on January 19.
-This festival is best known for its ritual re-enactment of baptism, celebrating the baptism of Christ in the Jordan River.
+Timkat is the Ethiopian Epiphany, usually celebrated on January 19 (in leap years on January 20).
+This festival is best known for its ritual re-enactment of baptism, celebrating the baptism of Jesus Christ in the Jordan River.

 The town of Lalibela, in northern Ethiopia, is famous for its unique array of churches and monasteries, dating back to the 11th and 12th centuries.
 Many of these buildings are carved down into the bedrock, which is soft, red, volcanic tuff.